 Starting the trail

-From the parking area head over the metal barrier (it’s a low railing to stop you driving further in, you are allowed to walk in this area!) and begin heading along the beaten down path.
-It is marked as the Pagoda Track on Google Maps.
+From the parking area (full driving details below) head over the metal barrier (it’s a low railing to stop you driving further in, you are allowed to walk in this area!) and begin heading along the obvious beaten down path.

 Into the canyon